punksnotdev/INSTRUMENT/README.md

 ```

 2. To install INSTRUMENT, theres two possible ways:
-	1. Clone the repo inside your 'Extensions/' folder
+	1. Using git, clone the repo inside your 'Extensions/' folder
 	2. or download the .zip file and place it inside the 'Extensions/' folder.
+Make sure the folder's name is INSTRUMENT.
+(Downloading from this repo creates a folder named INSTRUMENT-main.
+Please rename it to INSTRUMENT)

 3. Restart or Recompile SuperCollider.
 4. Verify installation.
 Type: